dhtzs/dhtzs.dev/content/about-me/_index.md

 ---

 ## Introduction
 Greetings!
-I'm Dimitris, a self-motivated full-stack developer and cybersecurity enthusiast with a BSc in Digital Systems from the University of Thessaly.
+I'm Dimitris, a self-motivated full-stack developer and cybersecurity enthusiast with a BSc in Digital Systems from the University of Thessaly in Greece.
 Along the way, I've developed strong programming skills and a growing passion for ethical hacking and problem-solving.

 As an avid security researcher, I bring a distinctive blend of knowledge, imagination, and hands-on experience to the realm of cybersecurity.
 Actively engaging with top bug bounty platforms, I collaborate with diverse organizations to identify and exploit vulnerabilities, contributing significantly to enhancing their security posture.